Jaminafa/alx-system-engineering-devops/0x01-shell_permissions/README.md

 The script "9-John_Doe" sets the mode of the file 'hello' to -rwxr-x-wx.
 The script "10-mirror_permissions" sets the mode of the file hello the same as olleh's mode.

+The script "12-directory_permissions" creates 'my_dir' with permissions 751 in the working directory.